-- Complete the Project Resume template to reflect those projects, which you are planning to use for the self-assessment.
+- Complete the Project Resume template to reflect the projects you are planning to use for the self-assessment.

 - Remember that at the self-assessment stage, you can include as many projects as you want to illustrate that you possess the 12 competencies.
-At the interview, you must bring three (3) projects; it would be best if those 3 are among the projects used for the self-assessment as well.
+However, at the interview, you are allowed to bring only three (3) projects among the projects used for the self-assessment as well.

-b) it is highly recommended to include at least one Canadian project in the self-assessment to demonstrate that you meet the Canadian experience requirements because you will be questioned about it at the interview;
+- Submit projects that clearly demonstrate your compliance with the 12 competency areas.
+It is mandatory to include at least one Canadian project to demonstrate that you meet the Canadian experience requirements as you will be questioned about it at the interview.

 - While you are working on the templates, remember to avoid general statements in your explanations.
 Describe what your personal involvement was – not what the team or the Architectural firm did but rather what you did – and give concrete examples, referencing the supporting documents in order to ensure an effective submission.